ls1intum/Artemis/lecture/README.md

 When application (gateway or microservice) connects to the registry it gets configuration data which should be shared among all of the application.
 An example is `base64-secret` used to verify JWT tokens.
 It can be changed in `docker/central-server-config/application.yml`.

-**It is recommended to change the base64 secret and the JHipster Registry password for production environment.**
+**It is recommended to change the base64 secret and the JHipster Registry password for the production environment.**

 ## Development